earthly/earthly/README.md

 <h2 align="center">FAQ</h2>

+##### How is Earthly different from Dockerfiles?

+[Dockerfiles](https://docs.docker.com/engine/reference/builder/) were designed for specifying the make-up of Docker images and that's where Dockerfiles stop.
+Earthly takes some key principles of Dockerfiles (like layer caching), but expands on the use-cases.
+For example, Earthly can output regular artifacts, run unit and integration tests and also create several Docker images at a time - all of which are outside the scope of Dockerfiles.

+It is possible to use Dockerfiles in combination with other technologies (eg Makefiles or bash files) in order to solve for such use-cases.
+However, these combinations are difficult to parallelize, difficult to scale across repositories as they lack a robust import system and also they often vary in style from one team to another.
+Earthly does not have these limitations as it was purposefully designed for them.

+As an example, Earthly introduces a richer target, artifact and image [referencing system](https://docs.earthly.dev/guides/target-ref), which allows for better reuse in complex builds spanning a single large repository or multiple repositories.
+Because Dockerfiles are only meant to describe one image at a time, such features are outside the scope of applicability of Dockerfiles.

 ##### How do I tell apart classical Dockerfile commands from Earthly commands

 Check out the [Earthfile reference doc page](https://docs.earthly.dev/earthfile).
 It has all the commands there and it specifies which commands are the same as Dockerfile commands and which are new.
 A summary of the differences are also shown [above here](#commands-beyond-dockerfile-syntax).